Urgently looking for low maintenance front yard ideas? Then you’ve come to the right place!

 17. Make Your Landscape Dog-Friendly

 Dogs can wreak havoc on a yard.
-You’ll probably need to make changes to your landscaping if you have dogs.
+You’ll probably need to change your landscaping if you have dogs.

 And the changes that will require the least effort over time are the ones you should make.